Joy Lawn: Neonatal deaths and stillbirths

 Preterm birth was made a World Health Organization priority to reach Millennium Development Goal 4.
 Lawn believes that kangaroo care could prevent death and disability caused by preterm birth and is an important foundation for intensive care that is family centred.
 In 2014 she studied preterm birth worldwide, which is now the number one killer of young children under five worldwide.
 She estimated that over one million children under 5 years old died from complications of pregnancy.
 These realisations motivated Lawn and Mary Kinney with the March of Dimes and 50 partner agencies to author the Born Too Soon Global Action Report on preterm birth, the first ever estimates of preterm birth by country.
 They found that 44% of child deaths globally occurred during the first month.
 The report was included as a commitment on the Every Woman Every Child website.
 Group B streptococcal infection is an important perinatal pathogen.
 Lawn works on Group B streptococcal infection, hoping to improve health system measurements and intervention trials.
 In estimates published with Anna Seale and 103 other authors, Group B Strep was found to be responsible for at least 150,000 preventable infant deaths and stillbirths a year.

 Awards and honours

 Lawn was awarded the 2013 Programme for Global Paediatric Research award for Outstanding Contributions to Global Child Health.
 In 2014 the Uppsala University awarded her the Nils Rosén medal for paediatrics. in 2015 she was awarded the Sheth Distinguished International Alumni Award, Emory University, Atlanta.
 She was made a Fellow of the Academy of Medical Sciences in 2016.
 She was elected to the National Academy of Medicine in 2018.

 Personal life

 Lawn is the widow of Stephen Lawn, who was a TB/HIV researcher at London School of Hygiene & Tropical Medicine and the University of Cape Town.
 Stephen died in 2016 of an aggressive brain tumour.
-They have a son, Tim, and a daughter, Joanna.
+They have two children.